7 Cancellation Email Templates You Should Adopt

 "Hello, [Customer Name]

 Thank you for working with [Company Name].
-Your subscription to [Product/Service] has been cancelled.
+Your subscription to [Product/Service] has been canceled.
 As a reminder, you can access all resources until [due date].
-Don’t forget to download your files until then, after that, they will be removed from our servers.
+Don't forget to download your files until then, after that, they will be removed from our servers.

 We're always learning from our community, so if possible, please fill out a quick customer satisfaction survey at [Link] so that we can build better products.